Know what to expect: Mortgage Brokers vs. Loan Officers

 Lending Institutions (banks, finance companies, and others) employ loan officers to offer, and process loans originated by that particular institution alone.
 Although a mortgage banker may offer quite a range of loans, they all are programs of that lender alone.

-A mortgage banker (also known as an "account executive" or "loan representative") acts on behalf of the borrower to the lender.
-The borrower is guided through the entire process, from loan selection to closing, by the mortgage banker.
-Mortgage bankers may be compensated with a commission or salary for their work by their employers.
+Also called a "loan representative" or "account executive," a mortgage banker represents the borrower to the lender.
+The borrower is helped through the entire process, from selecting the loan to closing, by the mortgage banker.
+Lenders compensate their mortgage bankers with a commission or salary.

 Looking for mortgage advice?
 We can assist you!
 Give us a call at